foreverfl/vscode/api/extension-guides/web-extensions.md

     }),
   ],
   externals: {
-    'vscode': 'commonjs vscode', // ignored because it doesn't exist },
+    vscode: 'commonjs vscode', // ignored because it doesn't exist },
   performance: {
-    hints: false
+    hints: false,
   },
-  devtool: 'nosources-source-map' // create a source map that points to the original source file };
+  devtool: 'nosources-source-map', // create a source map that points to the original source file };
 module.exports = [webExtensionConfig];
 ```

 Some important fields of `webpack.config.js` are:

-* The `entry` field contains the main entry point into your extension and test suite.
+- The `entry` field contains the main entry point into your extension and test suite.
-  * You may need to adjust this path to appropriately point to the entry point of your extension.
+  - You may need to adjust this path to appropriately point to the entry point of your extension.
-  * For an existing extension, you can start by pointing this path to the file you're using currently for `main` of your `package.json`.
+  - For an existing extension, you can start by pointing this path to the file you're using currently for `main` of your `package.json`.
-  * If you do not want to package your tests, you can omit the test suite field.
+  - If you do not want to package your tests, you can omit the test suite field.
-* The `output` field indicates where the compiled file will be located.
+- The `output` field indicates where the compiled file will be located.
-  * `[name]` will be replaced by the key used in `entry`.
+  - `[name]` will be replaced by the key used in `entry`.
 So in the generated config file, it will produce `dist/web/extension.js` and `dist/web/test/suite/index.js`.
-* The `target` field indicates which type of environment the compiled JavaScript file will run.
+- The `target` field indicates which type of environment the compiled JavaScript file will run.
 For web extensions, you want this to be `webworker`.
-* The `resolve` field contains the ability to add aliases and fallbacks for node libraries that don't work in the browser.
+- The `resolve` field contains the ability to add aliases and fallbacks for node libraries that don't work in the browser.
-  * If you're using a library like `path`, you can specify how to resolve `path` in a web compiled context.
+  - If you're using a library like `path`, you can specify how to resolve `path` in a web compiled context.
 For instance, you can point to a file in the project that defines `path` with `path: path.resolve(__dirname, 'src/my-path-implementation-for-web.js')`.
 Or you can use the Browserify node packaged version of the library called `path-browserify` and specify `path: require.resolve('path-browserify')`.
-  * See [webpack resolve.fallback](https://webpack.js.org/configuration/resolve/#resolvefallback) for the list of Node.js core module polyfills.
+  - See [webpack resolve.fallback](https://webpack.js.org/configuration/resolve/#resolvefallback) for the list of Node.js core module polyfills.
-* The `plugins` section uses the [DefinePlugin plugin](https://webpack.js.org/plugins/define-plugin/) to polyfill globals such as the `process` Node.js global.
+- The `plugins` section uses the [DefinePlugin plugin](https://webpack.js.org/plugins/define-plugin/) to polyfill globals such as the `process` Node.js global.

 ## Test your web extension

 There are currently three ways to test a web extension before publishing it to the Marketplace.

-* Use VS Code running on the desktop with the `--extensionDevelopmentKind=web` option to run your web extension in a web extension host running in VS Code.
+- Use VS Code running on the desktop with the `--extensionDevelopmentKind=web` option to run your web extension in a web extension host running in VS Code.
-* Use the [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module to open a browser containing VS Code for the Web including your extension, served from a local server.
+- Use the [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module to open a browser containing VS Code for the Web including your extension, served from a local server.
-* [Sideload](#test-your-web-extension-in-vscode.dev) your extension onto [vscode.dev](https://vscode.dev) to see your extension in the actual environment.
+- [Sideload](#test-your-web-extension-in-vscode.dev) your extension onto [vscode.dev](https://vscode.dev) to see your extension in the actual environment.

 ### Test your web extension in VS Code running on desktop